rosiel/link_checker/README.md

 If you are using Evergreen, then you can provide a list of id's of records.
 They can be in a .txt or .csv file, but they must be in the first column if it is a csv.
-A header for the column of bib ids, if it exists, bust equal `id`.
+A header for the column of bib ids, if it exists, must equal `id`.
 The file name or names must be provided as a command line positional argument:

 ```bash